Deadnettle (Lamium amplexicaule L).

 - The upper leaves of Deadnettle attach directly to the stem.

-How to remove Deadnettle from your lawn.
+How to Remove Deadnettle from your lawn.

-Cultural control of Deadnettle.
+Cultural Control of Deadnettle.

-First, select a turfgrass cultivar adapted for your area, and then properly fertilize, mow, and irrigate to encourage dense growth.
-Water the lawn deeply but as infrequently as possible in the Autumn, as weed seeds need soil surface moisture to germinate.
+- Water the lawn deeply but as infrequently as possible in the Autumn, as weed seeds need soil surface moisture to germinate.

-Chemical control of Deadnettle.
+Chemical Control of Deadnettle.

 Pre-Emergent Control for Deadnettle.